AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-19-getting-started-with-jekyll-and-github-pages.md

 2. A mostly blank page with a title placeholder if you deleted the line `theme: minima`.
 3. A completely blank page, if you set `theme: null` explicitly like I recommended.

-{% include picture.html img="themes" ext="JPG" alt="The three Jekyll starter themes." %}
+{% include picture.html img="themes" ext="jpg" alt="The three Jekyll starter themes." %}

 The remainder of this tutorial assumes that your theme is set to `null`.
 Some of the screenshots I show may not line up with what you see on your end if you decide to use the minima theme.
 You may also miss out on learning some useful things about how Jekyll works if you decide to use one of the starter themes instead of writing your own CSS.